 Here, we propose to introduce a distinction between MWL and emotional load (EL) and to not include EL in the definition of MWL.
 We do so, because EL is not always present when exposed to work demands (McGrath 1976; Gaillard 1993; Staal 2004).
 EL in fact exists as a function of, i.a., a situation appraisal on coping ability (cf., McGrath 1976; Matthews et al. 2002).
-More precisely, the occurrence of EL depends on the interaction between the work demands, the perceived ability to cope with those demands, and the importance of being able to cope.
-Indeed, if one thinks (i.e., foresees) he or she can cope with the work demands or does not find the ability to cope important, emotional processing and a subjective emotional experience is hence no conditio sine qua non in neural processing attending to work demands (see also Staal 2004, referring to primary and secondary workload factors).
-As a consequence, emotional variables such as frustration, discomfort or excitement should be no part of any defining attribute nor definition of MWL.
-The second defining attribute is thus to be understood as a mere cognitive awareness of the physiologically embedded cognitive resources being spend.
-We will nevertheless show that emotional load still plays an important role in the detection of suboptimal MWL (i.e., underload or overload) and that it can indirectly affect MWL-levels and coping behavior.
+More precisely, the occurrence of EL depends on the interaction between the work demands, the perceived ability to cope with those demands and the importance of being able to cope.
+Indeed, if one thinks (i.e., foresees) he or she can cope with the work demands or does not find the ability to cope important, emotions will not necessarily be present (i.e., not exceeding neutral values on a subjective rating scale, for instance).
+Emotional processing and a subjective emotional experience is hence no conditio sine qua non in neural processing attending to work demands (see also Staal 2004, referring to primary and secondary workload factors).
+As a consequence, emotional variables such as frustration, discomfort or excitement should be no part of any defining attribute or definition of MWL.
+The second defining attribute is thus to be understood as a mere cognitive awareness of the physiologically embedded cognitive resources being spent.
+We will nevertheless show that emotional load still plays an important role in the detection of suboptimal MWL (i.e., underload or overload) and that it can indirectly affect MWL levels and coping behavior.

-To conclude the current part covering the defining attributes, it is evident that both defining attributes will not occur without the presence of work demands however, as repeatedly portrayed in the array of definitions presented above.
-Because of its prevalence in the literature, the latter could be included as one of the attributes as well, but according to the methodology of Walker and Avant (2011), an attribute cannot be an antecedent at the same time, nor a consequence.
+To conclude the current part covering the defining attributes, it is evident that both defining attributes will not occur without the presence of work demands, however, as repeatedly portrayed in the array of definitions presented above.
+Because of its prevalence in the literature, the latter could be included as one of the attributes as well, but according to the methodology of Walker and Avant (2011), an attribute cannot be an antecedent at the same time, or a consequence.
 The role of work demands will therefore be classified under antecedents.